Laundry, the worst chore ever!

 She would tell me that students were willing to pay others to do their laundry.
 Or, that if she was doing her own laundry, if she did not get to the laundry room quick enough, some other student would remove her wet clothes and leave it on the table so they could use the washing machine.
 I admit, while I certainly felt her frustration, I also remembered back when she would leave clothes in the washing machine for a ridiculous amount of time much to my frustration.

+The laundry machines can be operated using coins, Visa, MC, AMEX or their Gator 1 Card.
 If your student is planning on using their Gator 1 Card, they will need to open a Vending Account with a one-time initial deposit of $15. (can be used at all Campus vending machines including ones for snacks, beverages, library copy machines.
-Balances carry over from semester to semester and through graduation.
+Balances carry over from semester to semester and through graduation).

 Sometimes, laziness kicks in and they just need someone to do their laundry for them or they have clothes that are dry clean only.
 Perhaps they need some alterations done.
 Our interns recommend these places:

 - LaZDorm – in addition to cleaning dorm rooms, they also will do laundry, alterations and dry cleaning.
 They charge $1.50/lb for one-time washing but they also have prepaid semester plans.
 This includes FREE pick up & delivery.

 - Lili’s Alterations – Our interns head to Lili’s on NW 16th Boulevard.
 Open 9 am – 6 pm Monday – Fridays and 10 am – 5 pm on Saturdays.
 Closed on Sundays.

 - Alterations by Deloris – Located on 16th Street but also highly recommended.
 Open Monday through Friday from 1 pm – 6 p.m.